edmundmiller/edmundmiller.dev/content/posts/learn-react.md

 # Getting the Site set up

-Now that I&rsquo;ve bored you with all of the tooling, or if you enjoyed it, we&rsquo;re on to the real work.
+Now that I've bored you with all of the tooling, or if you enjoyed it, we're on to the real work.

 ## Create React App